eflautt/ga-data-science/lessons/lesson-15/readme.md

 > **Check** Identify any time components of previous datasets used in class, like the `stumbleupon` dataset, for example.
 This dataset collects news stories to see which are more long-lasting.
 In order to do this, we need to identify current event stories, and it's likely we will have to retrain our model over time.

-Time series analysis is useful for sales analysis, stock market trends, economic phenomena, as well as social science problems like crime prediction.
+Time series analysis is useful for sales analysis, stock market trends, economic phenomena, social science problems, and more.

 Typically we are interested in separating the effects of time into two components:
     - **Trends**: significant increases or decreases over time
     - **Seasonality**: regularly repeating increases or decreases

-In the following plot of fireworks injury rates from FiveThirtyEight, we can there is an overall _trend_ of fewer injuries and no seasonal pattern.
+In the following plot of fireworks injury rates from FiveThirtyEight, we can see there is an overall _trend_ of fewer injuries with no _seasonal_ pattern.

 ![](./assets/images/munguia-datalab-fireworks2.png)

 However, many other phenomena may be entirely seasonal.
-If we look at the number of searches for the New Hampshire Primary, we can see that there are clear spikes in the number of searches every four years and on election years.
+If we look at the number of searches for the New Hampshire Primary, we can see that there are clear spikes every four years and on election years.

 ![](./assets/images/google-nh.png)